Posts Tagged ‘MHC’

 Mad Hatters

-Also known as “medhatblog”, The godfather’s of all alternative Medicine Hat Media, originally started in March of 2006 started with a simple concept, as stated by Skeet (one of the three bloggers):
+Also known as “medhatblog”, The godfather’s of all alternatives to Medicine Hat Media, originally started in March of 2006 started with a simple concept, as stated by Skeet (one of the three bloggers):

 The concept of this blog is to discuss all things pertaining to Medicine Hat in a candid, mainly factual style with open discussion.
 Something that you do not receive from the mainstream media.
 No sugar coating here.
 We will strive to make at least a post a day.